 Activated Carbon vs Activated Charcoal

 Two commonly interchanged words when it comes to carbon filtration is that of activated carbon and activated charcoal.
 When discussing carbon air filtration, you will tend to hear both of these specific characterizations stated, which can lead to many questions on whether they both mean the same thing or if they each have their own meaning when used in filters to clean the indoor air.
-An activated carbon air filter is a highly porous substance that attracts and holds organic chemical within the filter media.
+An activated carbon air filter is a highly porous substance that attracts and holds organic chemicals within the filter media.
 The media is created by burning the carbon material without oxygen which makes the carbon “char”.
-The char is than treated chemically to develop porous holes inside the carbon that allow the filter media to capture more pollutants in the material overtime.
+The char is than treated chemically to develop porous holes inside the carbon that allow the filter media to capture more pollutants in the material over time.

 The activated charcoal is the same thing as activated carbon, with both of these words being synonymous with one another.
 Thus, if someone says activated charcoal or activated carbon, they are speaking of the same filtration process.